electricimp/Wiznet_5500/README.md

 ### onDisconnect(*[callback]*)

 This method triggers the supplied callback function when a disconnection takes place.
-The callback takes a single parameter of its own: *error*, which will be a string if an error occured, or `null`.
+The callback takes a single parameter of its own: *error*, which will be a string if an error occurred, or `null`.

 #### Example